troymessina/EnergyEnvironmentLab/appendices/C_motion_detector.md

 ![](../figures/_page_84_Figure_2.jpeg)

-This is a sample of motion data collected with Logger *Pro*® and a computer.
+This is a sample of motion data collected with Capstone and a computer.

 # How the Motion Detector Works